Ministry of Culture (France)

 The Ministry of Culture (Ministère de la Culture /fr/) is the ministry of the Government of France in charge of national museums and the monuments historiques.
 Its goal is to maintain the French identity through the promotion and protection of the arts (visual, plastic, theatrical, musical, dance, architectural, literary, televisual and cinematographic) on national soil and abroad.
 Its budget is mainly dedicated to the management of the Archives Nationales (six national sites and hundred decentralised storage facilities) and the regional Maisons de la culture (culture centres).

 Its main office is in the Palais-Royal in the 1st arrondissement of Paris on the Rue de Valois.
 It is headed by the Minister of Culture, a cabinet member.
-The current officeholder has been Rachida Dati since 11 January 2024.
+The incumbent is Catherine Pégard, a newspaper editor who directed the management of the Palace of Versailles.

 History

 Deriving from the Italian and Burgundian courts of the Renaissance, the notion that the state had a key role to play in the sponsoring of artistic production and that the arts were linked to national prestige was found in France from at least the 16th century on.
 During the pre-revolutionary period, these ideas are apparent in such things as the creation of the Académie française, the Académie de peinture et de sculpture and other state-sponsored institutions of artistic production, and through the cultural policies of Louis XIV's minister Jean-Baptiste Colbert.

 The modern post of Minister of Culture was created by Charles de Gaulle in 1959 and the first officeholder was the writer André Malraux.
-Malraux was responsible for realising the goals of the droit à la culture ('right to culture'), an idea which had been incorporated in the Constitution of France and the Universal Declaration of Human Rights (1948), by democratising access to culture, while also achieving the Gaullist aim of elevating the "grandeur" ('greatness') of post-war France.
+Malraux established the goals of the droit à la culture ('right to culture'), an idea which had been incorporated in the Constitution of France and the Universal Declaration of Human Rights (1948), by democratising access to culture, while also achieving the Gaullist aim of elevating the "grandeur" ('greatness') of post-war France.
 To this end, he created numerous regional cultural centres throughout France and actively sponsored the arts.
 Malraux's artistic tastes included the modern arts and the avant-garde, but on the whole he remained conservative.